 This discussion will be an extended conversation on policing, the Atlanta community, and intersections with protests and politics.
 Discussants will include Georgia State scholars, community leaders, and Georgia State police officials.

 Georgia State University’s Role in the Future of Atlanta – An International City

 The fourth dialogue of the Diversity Dialogue series continues its discussion on race, diversity, equity, inclusion, social justice, and the Georgia State community.

-During this event, panelists will examine Georgia State’s role in the future of Atlanta as an international city through a discussion of civil and human rights in Atlanta (and Georgia State) – past, present and future.
+During this event, panelists examined Georgia State’s role in the future of Atlanta as an international city through a discussion of civil and human rights in Atlanta (and Georgia State) – past, present and future.

 Provost's Second Annual Groundbreaker Speaker Series With Dr. Peniel Joseph

-The 2021 Provost's Groundbreaker Speaker Series event will be a conversation with Dr. Peniel Joseph, a Professor of Public Affairs and the Barbara Jordan Chair in Ethics and Political Values at the University of Texas-Austin.
+The 2021 Provost's Groundbreaker Speaker Series event was a conversation with Dr. Peniel Joseph, a Professor of Public Affairs and the Barbara Jordan Chair in Ethics and Political Values at the University of Texas-Austin.
 He is also the Founding Director of the LBJ School of Public Affairs’ Center for the Study of Race and Democracy.
-The author of six books, the conversation will include discussion about his latest work, The Sword and The Shield: The Revolutionary Lives of Malcolm X and Martin Luther King Jr.
+The author of six books, the conversation included discussion about his work, The Sword and The Shield: The Revolutionary Lives of Malcolm X and Martin Luther King Jr.